 With DSLR sales decreasing and mirrorless cameras on the rise, it might be worth opting for the latter so that you future-proof your purchase.
 Mirrorless cameras on the whole are smaller, lighter and possibly less daunting for beginners as they show exposure and such in camera.
 They can however be more expensive and as they haven't been around for so long, don't have as many lens options although that is quickly changing.
 The advantage of buying a DSLR is that there are more lenses available cheaper in the second-hand market which is a great way of expanding your kit on a budget.

-Some students will also want to try out film and darkroom photography as part of their course – so may additionally want to check out our guide to the best film cameras around right now (most of which have to be bought secondhand).
+Some students will also want to try out film and darkroom photography as part of their course – so may additionally want to check out our guides to the best film cameras (opens in new tab) and darkroom equipment (opens in new tab) around right now (most of which have to be bought secondhand).

 With all of the above in mind, here we’re examining what we reckon are the best student cameras…

 The best student cameras in 2021…(opens in new tab)